Mediation In

 Quick Facts

-• Legal Framework: Mediation in Greece is governed by the Code of Civil Procedure and the Mediation Act of 2010.
+Legal Framework: Mediation in Greece follows the Code of Civil Procedure and the Mediation Act of 2010.
 The Act defines mediation as a voluntary and confidential process for resolving disputes.
-Greece has a dev...
+Greece has a developing...

 Mediation Research